ocetrac/ocetrac/docs/index.rst

 .. image:: https://readthedocs.org/projects/ocetrac/badge/?version=latest
    :target: https://ocetrac.readthedocs.io/en/latest/?badge=latest

 Welcome to the documentation page for Ocetrac!
 Here you will find instructions on how to install and use the API.
 Ocetrac is a python package specifically designed to identify and track the evolution of extreme climatic events from gridded data.
-Some oceanograpohic extremes include marine heatwaves, salinity anomalies, hypoxia, and high acidity.
+Some examples of oceanograpohic extremes could include marine heatwaves, salinity anomalies, hypoxia, or high acidity.
 Extreme values are first identified by the user using a criteria appropriate for the data and application.
-Ocetrac then treats this data as a stack of still frame images to identify and label coherent object.
-It then stitches these fames together to track the evolution of these objects in time and space.
+Ocetrac then treats this data as a stack of still frame images to identify and label coherent objects.
+It then stitches these fames together to track the evolution of these objects in both time and space.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 1

    install
    new_section